Chisocheton erythrocarpus

 Chisocheton erythrocarpus is a tree in the family Meliaceae.
-The specific epithet erythrocarpus is from the Greek meaning "red-fruited".
+The specific epithet erythrocarpus is from the Greek meaning 'red-fruited'.

 Description

 The tree grows up to 40 m tall with a trunk diameter of up to 40 cm.
 The bark is dark grey to chocolate brown.
 The flowers are creamy-white.
 The fruits are round, yellow (blood-red when ripe), up to 6 cm in diameter.

 Distribution and habitat

 Chisocheton erythrocarpus is found in Peninsular Malaysia, Borneo and the Philippines.
 The habitat is coastal forest.

+Phytochemicals

+Eight previously unknown limonoids were identified via spectroscopy in the fruits of C. erythrocarpus gathered in Malaysia.
+These compounds were dubbed erythrocarpines after the species epithet.